VityaSchel/session-nodejs-bot/README.md

 ### signIn(mnemonic: string): Promise\<{ sessionID: string }\>

 Sign in or "Link new device".
 Returns Session ID of found account.

+### resolveSessionIdByONSName(onsName: string): Promise\<string\>

+You can use `import { ONSNameRegex } from 'session-messenger-nodejs'` to check if it's pubkey or ONSName.

+This method will throw if ONSName cannot be resolved

 ## Contributing